Meeting our health requirement

 To meet the health requirement you must be free from any disease or condition that is:

-The MOC will consider what kind of services a hypothetical person with the same kind and severity of condition would need and advise us on that basis.
+The MOC will consider what kind of services a hypothetical person with the same kind and severity of condition would need.
+They will advise us on that basis.

 When the MOC gives us advice they can only consider your medical situation, not your other personal circumstances.
-For example, the MOC cannot take into account whether you will use available public services because you have private health insurance or enough money to pay for treatment.
+For example, the MOC cannot consider whether having private health insurance or enough money to pay for treatment will impact your use of available public services.

 The MOC might also recommend we ask you to sign a